ishine/pix2pixHDAudioSR/README.md

 ## Acknowledgments & Announcement
 This code is built based on [official pix2pixHD implementation](https://github.com/NVIDIA/pix2pixHD).
 The DCT implementation is based on [DREAMPlace](https://github.com/limbo018/DREAMPlace).
 Thank you guys!😘

 This is just my bachelor's degree Final Year Project.
 And since all of these are done by myself, I do not have much time on writing comments or beautify the code.
 I know it is painful when you read my sh💩t code without comments.
 I am sorry about that😥.
 If you have any questions / suggestion, or found any bugs, welcome to raise a issue / PR.
-I can understand English 🇬🇧 and Chinese 🇨🇳. 😊
+I can understand English and Chinese.😊